AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 ---
-title: Hadoop tutorial: Get started with Hadoop and Hive in HDInsight | Azure
+title: 'Hadoop tutorial: Get started with Hadoop and Hive in HDInsight | Azure'
 description: Follow this tutorial to get started using Hadoop in HDInsight.
 Learn how to create Linux clusters, and query data with Hive.
 services: hdinsight
 documentationcenter: ''